dchen32-UW/info201_final_project/README.md

 To help us to better understand this domain and answer the questions in the previous section we found the following datasets:

 - [**Temperature data with various scales**](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)
     - This dataset is from kaggle, although the original raw data was gathered from [Berkely Earth data](http://berkeleyearth.org/data/).
-All of the datasets from this source are stored in `data/kaggle_global_temp`, except for *GlobalLandTemperaturesByCity.csv* as it is around ~500 MB so we can not upload it to our GitHub since it is over the 50 MB upload size limit.
+All of the datasets from this source are stored in `data/kaggle_global_temp/`, except for *GlobalLandTemperaturesByCity.csv* as it is around ~500 MB so we can not upload it to our GitHub since it is over the 50 MB upload size limit.
 In addition, we do not plan on using it as there is a smaller alternative, *GlobalLandTemperaturesByMajorCity.csv*, that provides similar data without the issue of a massive file size.
     - The source consists of four datasets (excluding *GlobalLandTemperaturesByCity.csv*):
         - Global Land and Ocean-and-Land Temperatures *(GlobalTemperatures.csv)*
-            - Provides temperature measurments from 1750 onward for average land temperature and 1850 onward for average land + water temperature resulting in a total of **3192 values**
+            - Provides temperature measurements from 1750 onward for average land temperature and 1850 onward for average land + water temperature resulting in a total of **3192 values**
             - Consists of **9 columns**:
-                - **dt** - date of measurment
+                - **dt** - date of measurement
                 - **LandAverageTemperature** - global average land temperature in celsius
                 - **LandAverageTemperatureUncertainty** - the 95% confidence interval around the average
                 - **LandMaxTemperature** - global average maximum land temperature in celsius